MREYE-LUMC/ZOSPy/.github/PULL_REQUEST_TEMPLATE.md

 -->

 - [ ] I have followed the [contribution guidelines][contribution-guidelines]
-- [ ] The code has been linted, formatted and tested locally using tox.
+- [ ] The code has been linted, formatted and tested (see the [contribution guidelines][code-style-guidelines]).
 - [ ] Local tests pass. **Please fix any problems before opening a PR.
 If this is not possible, specify what doesn't work and why you can't fix it.**
+- [ ] I tested ZOSPy for _all_ supported Python versions (`hatch test -a`).
 - [ ] I added new tests for any features contributed, or updated existing tests.
 - [ ] I updated CHANGELOG.md with my changes (except for refactorings and changes in the documentation).

-If you contributed an analysis:
+If you updated an example:

-- [ ] I did not use `AttrDict`s for the analysis result data (please use dataclasses instead).
+- [ ] I executed all examples and verified that they run without errors (`hatch run all-examples`).

 If you contributed an example:

 - [ ] I contributed my example as a Jupyter notebook.
     <!--
-    This is important, because it allows users to see the results without executing the complete example.
+    Examples must be supplied as Jupyter notebooks, because this allows users to see the results without executing the complete example.
     -->